 6. Upload your first YouTube video

-Now that you’ve covered all the basics to create a YouTube channel and spent time creating and editing your video content, it’s time to go live!
-Head to your channel and click Upload Video to upload your video file.
+Now that you've covered all the basics to create a YouTube channel and spent time creating and editing your videos, it's time to go live in just a few clicks!
+Head to your channel and click Upload Video to upload your video file using the YouTube video creator.

-Once you upload your first video, you’ll land in YouTube Studio, where you can edit your video’s details, upload new videos, manage your channel, and grow your community.
+Once you upload your first video, you'll land in YouTube Studio, where you can edit your video's details, upload videos, manage your channel, and grow your community.
+Here you can enter a detailed video description as well as more context as to what the video is about.

 7. Optimize your videos for search